 This gas fired heating appliance was shipped from the factory for use with natural gas.
 However, the appliance can be converted for use with LP gas.
 Use the following procedure for gas conversion of the burner.
-See Table

-Atmospheric and Direct Ignition Furnaces
+Atmospheric & Direct Ignition Furnaces

-- 1. Follow the instructions "How to Shut Off Gas" on pages 21 or 22. - 2.
+- 1. Follow the instructions "How to Shut Off Gas" (page 23). - 2.
 Disconnect the gas pipe union and the electrical wires connected to the gas valve. - 3.
-Remove the pilot tube and thermocouple from the gas valve (M1G). - 4.
 Remove the gas valve assembly: - a.
 Remove screw(s) from gas valve bracket.
 Gas valve and spud may be removed.
-Orifice is located at the end of the spud (M1G or M1M) or remove three (3) bolts from U-shaped manifold plate and orifice assembly (M1B). - 5.
+Orifice is located at the end of the spud (M1M Models) - b.
+Remove three (3) bolts from U-shaped manifold plate and orifice assembly (M1B Models). - 5.
 Replace the main orifice with the L.P. gas orifice supplied in the envelope located by the gas valve.
-Verify the orifice size matches the nameplate or Table 10 (page 31).
-NOTE: It is not necessary to convert the pilot orifice.
+Verify the orifice size matches the nameplate or Table 10, (page 31). - 6.
+For Honeywell gas valves with the regulator converter: - a.
+Unscrew the pressure regulator cap and check for the letters NAT or LP.
+See Figure 28 (page 21). - b.
+Invert the cap and tighten until snug. - For Robertshaw gas valves with the regulator converter:

-- 6. For Honeywell gas valves with the regulator converter (Figure 28, page 19): - a.
-Unscrew the pressure regulator cap and check for the letters NAT or LP. - b.
-Invert the cap and tighten until snug. - 7.
-For Robertshaw gas valves with the regulator converter (Figure 29): - a.
-Remove the black cover and unscrew the converter located on top of the gas valve. - b.
-Invert the converter: for LP the red ring will be located at the bottom and the LP stamping on the converter will appear right side up. - c.
+Remove the black cover and unscrew the converter located on top of the gas valve.
+See Figure 29 (page 21). - b.
+Invert the converter.
+For LP, the red ring will be located at the bottom and the LP stamping on the converter will appear right side up. - c.
 Screw converter back into the regulator, hand tight plus 1/8 turn.
 Replace the black cover on the converter top to protect the threads. - 8.
 Reassemble the burner assembly into the furnace. - 9.
-Reconnect the gas piping and electrical wires to the gas valve. - 10.
-Open the manual shut-off valve and follow the Lighting and Operating instructions on page 22.
+Reconnect the gas piping and electrical wires to the gas valve. - 10.Open the manual shut-off valve and follow the Lighting and Operating instructions on page 23